Dawit-1621/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
 ## Context
+Credit card fraud is increasing considerably with the development of modern technology and the global superhighways of communication.
+Credit card fraud costs consumers and the financial company billions of dollars annually, and fraudsters continuously try to find new rules and tactics to commit illegal actions.
+Thus, fraud detection systems have become essential for banks and financial institution, to minimize their losses.
+However, there is a lack of published literature on credit card fraud detection techniques, due to the unavailable credit card transactions dataset for researchers. </br>
 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.

 ## Content